Answers to our most frequently asked questions:

 How long do I have to pick up my purchase?

-Store purchases must be picked up within two business days of purchase unless prior arrangements have been made with SWAP staff.
+Store purchases will be held until 4:00pm the Monday after a sale unless prior arrangements are made with SWAP staff.
 Purchases not picked up on time may be considered abandoned and disposed of at SWAP discretion.
 There are no refunds, exchanges or credits for items considered abandoned and resold or disposed of.

 Online auction items must be purchased and picked up within 5 business days of winning-bidder notification unless prior arrangements have been made with SWAP staff.